pkarsy/rfboot/help/The-First-Project.md

 ### Bill of materials (bare atmega)
 - atmega328p-pu
 - 2 ceramic caps 1uF (4 if you use a 3.3V regulator)
-- A breadboard Pushbutton
+- A momentary pushbutton
 - A cc1101 RF module with 2.54 pin spacing
 - Male to female 2.54 jumper wires, and some simple striped wires
 - A 3.3V stabilized power source.
 Alternatively A lithium-ion cell with a 3.3V regulator .
 See photo
 - ISP programmer with a 28pin ZIF socket.
 WARNING the isp programmer is needed only once for each project, to write rfboot to the target MCU.
 It is NOT needed for the usb2rf module.
 - A breadboard.
 Note that a bad breadboard is the basic source of failures in a project.

-Here is how our project is look like.
-The LED is not needed but you probabaly want to play a little with digitalWrite.
+Here is how our project looks like.
 ![The first project](https://github.com/pkarsy/rfboot/blob/master/help/files/FirstRfbootProject.jpg)

 On the PC, possibly in you sketchbook folder